Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 # §3 Setting up MGE XE

-5. Now open ***MGEXEgui.exe*** found instide your Morrowind folder.
+Now it's time to set up MGE XE; the tool responsible for shaders and increased draw distance.
+Open ***MGEXEgui.exe*** found inside your Morrowind folder.
 You will see a tabbed interface.
 We will start setting up the first tab from the left.
 Make sure to use the following settings:

 >**Display**
 >
->Resolution: your monitor resolution
+>Resolution: set this to your monitor resolution
 >
 >Windowed mode: checked
 >